Print out the entire Chapter 2 from here.

 (2.48) What was the Diana v.
 State Board of Education case?
 What impact does the Diana case have on Spanish-speaking students?

 The Diana v.
-State Board of Education (Diana) case originated when a group of Spanish-speaking students were inappropriately assigned to EMR classes based on an assessment by an unqualified assessor.
-[CA 70 RFT (N.D.
+State Board of Education (Diana) case originated when a group of Spanish-speaking students were inappropriately assigned to what used to be labeled “Educable Mentally Retarded (EMR)” classes based on an assessment by an unqualified, monolingual English-speaking assessor.[[CA 70 RFT (N.D.
 Cal.
-1970).]
-Diana occurred because a monolingual psychologist tested Spanish speakers in English and used this data to place students in special education classes.
+1970).]]
+The psychologist tested Spanish speakers in English and used this data to place students in special education classes.
 The case, filed in 1969, was settled out of court in 1970.
-The stipulated settlement agreement required that the CDE:
+Under the stipulated settlement agreement, the California Department of Education (CDE) is required to:

 - Monitor schools for racial imbalance,